CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 ---

-## **How much yield will I earn?**
+## **How much interest will I earn?**

-The yield earned by holding scrvUSD is not fixed because it **depends on several dynamic factors**:
+The interest earned by holding scrvUSD is not fixed because it **depends on several dynamic factors**:

 - The ratio of scrvUSD to the total circulating crvUSD supply
 - The amount of crvUSD fees generated
 - The minimum and maximum crvUSD fee share allocated to scrvUSD, as set by the DAO

 In general, **if the ratio of scrvUSD to the total crvUSD supply stays within the minimum and maximum fee allocation limits set by the DAO, the APR for scrvUSD will roughly align with the average borrowing rate for crvUSD**.
-However, if the ratio exceeds the maximum limit, the yield will be capped at the maximum fee allocation.
+However, if the ratio exceeds the maximum limit, the interest will be capped at the maximum fee allocation.

 ??? example "Example: APR calculation"